 Soho’s record shops were magical places for me and for so many others.
 Like the song says: some are gone, and some remain.
 This post (originally written in April 2015*) takes a saunter through Soho’s record shops and ponders how places change and evolve.
 Some forever not for better?**

 Can the heart and soul of a place survive its evolution and renewal?
 Is the evolution and renewal of a place always for the good?
-What will Soho be like in 10 years’ time… will any of the old spirit of Soho live on in the gleaming, globalised and brand-centric 2020s?
+What will Soho be like in 10 years’ time… will any of the old spirit of Soho live on in the gleaming, brand-centric 2020s?

 When the non-stop erotic caberet stops

 “I place value in the past without wanting to wallow in it.”